codatio/codat-docs/blog/231002-stop-returning-data-on-push.md

 On **January 10, 2024**, we will deprecate the `data` field that is currently returned in the response and `/push` endpoints when creating or updating entities.

-Pushed data will also no longer be stored within Codat, and a refresh of data will be required for Codat to reflect new or updated records.
+Written data will also no longer be stored within Codat, and a refresh of data will be required for Codat to reflect new or updated records.

 <!--truncate-->